-Mr. Lavoisier also measured the mass of X formed and found it to be same as the sum of masses of A and B used.
+Mr. Lavoisier also measured the mass of X formed and found it to be same as the sum of masses of A and B used. $\square$

 Around that time, many scientists had found a new kind of energy which could decompose (break down) liquids, they called it electricity.
-By 1800, Mr. Alessandro Volta managed to produce an electricity source by piling up zinc Voltaic and silver discs.
+By 1800, Mr. Alessandro Volta managed to produce an electricity source by piling up zinc Voltaic and silver discs with wet tissues in between.
 Immediately, an English surgeon Mr. Anthony Carlisle and his colleague Mr. William Nicholson used this electric source and showed that "X" in liquid state could also be broken down into the two substances "A" and "B".